ericbigpanda/docs.bigpanda.io/_faqs/appdynamics-uninstall-custom-action.md

 This tutorial will walk you through removing the BigPanda custom action from AppDynamics:

 * For every application you have configured in AppDynamics, go to `Application > Alert & Respond > Policies` and remove the `BigPnada` policy.
+* For every application you have configured in AppDynamics, go to `Application > Alert & Respond > Actions` and remove the `BigPandaAlert` custom action.
 * Edit `<CONTROLLER INSTALL ROOT>/custom/actions/custom.xml` and remove these lines:

           <action>